chrisadie/wordle-first-guess/README.md

 # wordle-first-guess
-A Node.js program to determine the best starting word for Wordle
+A Node.js program to determine the best starting guess for Wordle

 ## Introduction
-The online game [Wordle](https://www.nytimes.com/games/wordle/index.html) starts by having the player guess a five-letter word given no information about the target word.
+The online game [Wordle](https://www.nytimes.com/games/wordle/index.html) starts by the player guessing a five-letter word given no information about the target word.
 This program analyses the Wordle word list to determine which initial guess is most likely to deliver helpful information about the target.

+The answer is below!

 ## Install
 The code is available as an npm module.
 To install it, create a directory called